 3 Tips to Use Social Media to Boost School Community

 - Share posts that advertise an upcoming event.

-- Before the event, use social media to build excitement.
+- Before the event, use social media to build excitement or share about corporate matching.
 Have a big reveal of the venue.
 Show your volunteer team smiling and laughing as they set up the event.
 Or give a sneak peek at the entertainment or activities school families can look forward to at the event.
 This will build anticipation and excitement for the big day and help improve attendance.